-Your résumé or CV is one of the first things a potential employer will read about you and your skills and experience, so you want to ensure that you have the best chance of being noticed.
-Yet it can be difficult to stand out when you have limited legal experience.
-This blog will explore the ways in which you can improve your CV and kick-start your career.
+As law graduate, your résumé or CV is one of the first things a potential employer will read about you and your skills and experience, so you want to ensure that you stand out from other law graduate resumes and have the best chance of being noticed.
+Yet it can be difficult to stand out on your law graduate resume when you have limited legal experience.
+This blog will explain how to format your resume and explore the ways in which you can improve your CV and kick-start your career.

-The main heading should be your full name in a larger font than the rest of the text, followed by your address and contact details (email, phone number, website), so that employers know exactly to whom the CV belongs.
+The main heading on your legal resume should be your full name in a larger font than the rest of the text, followed by your address and contact details (email, phone number, website), so that employers know exactly to whom the CV belongs.
 The font should also be something simple like Helvetica, Arial or Calibri, and you should use the same font throughout the document.

 If you are a recent graduate, or your experience in the legal field is still limited, it’s a good idea to list your educational background first, as well as your overall grade for your degree(s) if you would like to highlight them.
 If you have received any scholarships or academic awards, these should also be listed as employers will be very interested to see them.